Welcome 2 America: Background

 Prince told Wilkenfeld that he was feeling inspired by the Jimi Hendrix Experience.
 "Even though it later evolved into having keyboards and background vocals," says Wilkenfeld, "the album was essentially recorded as a trio, so it has that raw vibe."

 It is unknown why the album was shelved for 11 years.
 Even a decade later, those who worked on the album still don't totally understand why.
 "That was a surprise to me," Morris Hayes says.
 If he had to guess, Prince might've axed it because not all of the album's collaborators including Wilkenfeld were able to join Prince on the road.
 "I only surmised that if he couldn't put this album out with the crew he created it with, then I think it was a big mitigating factor in why it hit the shelf," Hayes says.
 "Prince had this thing where he would shoot first and ask questions later.
 And if he didn't have commitment from all those people that we could go out and make a big splash – with a new band, a new Prince – then the balloon would just go down.
 If all those things weren't aligned, that would cause that (music) to go in the vault."

-On April 8, 2021, the Prince estate announced the release of Welcome 2 America.
+On April 8, 2021, the Prince estate announced the release of Welcome 2 America by the Sony Music label Legacy Recordings.